-Looking at the students' (N = 14,753) perceptions of the Erasmus+ Programme (see Figure 7), there is a positive impact of the inclusion measures implemented.
-A significant 35.6% of respondents agree, while an even more substantial 46% strongly agree with these measures.
-Through this report, a better perception of the students regarding the topic of inclusion will be developed, especially when tackling the inclusion top-up.
+Looking at the results, there is a positive impact of the inclusion measures (n=14753) implemented.
+A significant 36% of respondents agree, while an even more substantial 46% strongly agree with these measures.
+Through this report, a better perception of the students regarding the topic of inclusion will be developed, especially when tackling the inclusion top-up (p.
+28)

-Concerning environmental sustainability, 34.5% of respondents agree, and 40% strongly agree that the programme helps participants acquire sustainable skills and habits.
-Looking deeper into the results of the Green Erasmus research and comparing it with the means of transportation used by students, there is a certain gap between attitudes and practice among Erasmus students when it comes to the adoption of more environmentally sustainable habits and behaviours (Diekmann, A., & Karaiskos, G.,2022).
+Concerning environmental sustainability (n=14752), 35% of respondents agree, and 40% strongly agree that the programme helps participants acquire sustainable skills and habits.
+Looking deeper into the results of the Green Erasmus research, and comparing it with the means of transportation used by students, there is a certain gap between attitudes and practice among Erasmus students when it comes to the adoption of more environmentally sustainable habits and behaviours.
+(Green Erasmus Partnership, 2022)

-On the topic of digitalisation, 38.6% of the participants agree, and 25% strongly agree with its positive impact.
-Throughout this new programme, we have seen some significant steps toward digitalisation.
-However, as it is explored in this report, there are areas where enhancements can be made, particularly in the implementation of the Erasmus+ App-a project in which ESN is actively involved and eager to see further developments.
+On the topic of digitalisation (n=14751), 39% agree, and 25% strongly agree with its positive impact.
+Throughout this new programme, we've seen some significant steps toward digitalisation.
+However, as we'll explore in this report, there are areas where enhancements can be made, particularly in the implementation of the Erasmus+ App-a project in which ESN is actively involved and eager to see further developments.
 Additionally, there are opportunities for refinement in the administration procedures related to the mobility path.

-Lastly, in terms of civic engagement, 37.6% of the participants agree, and 31% strongly agree with its positive influence.
-Despite this perception, there is room for improvement in fostering democratic participation.
-The results show that only 10% of students engage in volunteering activities during their Erasmus+ mobilities.
-To address this, there is a need for better support from students and alumni organisations on the ground, improving recognition of volunteering opportunities, and enhancing tools like the learning agreement to better track students' learning progress.

-In this way, as described in the SIEM technical recommendations "the learning agreement should also be used as a guide for self-reflection on the mobility experience, accompanied by the Erasmus+ coordinators from the sending and hosting institutions" (Rayón González, J., Bartolozzi, F., Gabriels, W., Kalinova, N., & Dias, R., p.26, 2022).
+Lastly, in terms of civic engagement (n=14751), 38% agree, and 31% strongly agree with its positive influence.
+Despite this perception, there's room for improvement in fostering democratic participation.
+Our survey shows that only 10% of students engage in volunteering activities during their Erasmus+ mobilities.
+To address this, there is a need for better support to students and alumni organisations on the ground, improving recognition of volunteering opportunities, and enhancements to tools like the learning agreement to better track students' learning progress.
+In this way, as described in the SIEM technical recommendations "the learning agreement should also be used as a guide for self-reflection on the mobility experience, accompanied by the Erasmus+ coordinators from the sending and hosting institutions" (Erasmus Student Network, 2022).
 These measures can help students connect more with their local communities, a crucial aspect of programme enhancement.